TonyCleem/xkcd/README.md

 Python 3 should already be installed.
-For the script to work correctly, I recommend using all the dependencies from the file `requirements.txt ` It is better to launch using the virtual environment `venv'.
+For the script to work correctly, I recommend using all the dependencies from the file `requirements.txt ` It is better to launch using the virtual environment `venv`.

 To create a `venv` and use the script, follow these steps: